 Betting odds might seem confusing to begin with but you need to understand what they represent to be successful in betting.
 Betting odds can be explained by breaking them down into the following:

 - What odds represent

-- How to covert odds back to raw chance/probability
+- How to convert odds back to raw chance/probability

 - How to calculate your potential winnings before placing your bet

 - What the margin implied by the odds is - that is the bookmaker's edge, or implied cost of placing a bet.